Implementation

 Changes made:

-- src/errors.lisp:15 - Added custom error for invalid input
+- src/errors.py:15 - Added custom error for invalid input

-Challenges encountered: - Input validation required additional error type - Resolution: Added custom error condition
+Challenges encountered: - Input validation required additional error type - Resolution: Added custom exception class

 Effectiveness: All tests passing after implementation ```